National Office Capital Allocation 2026

 Do not buy expecting pre-2022 cap rate compression.
 Structural demand is permanently lower per employee.
 Even in recovery markets, NOI will be set by a smaller demand base than the prior cycle.
 Cap rates do not recover to 2021 levels when the underlying NOI cannot.

 Do not conflate trophy recovery with commodity recovery.
 The bifurcation is structural, driven by the permanent preference divergence between hybrid-era employers who want fewer but better offices versus the inventory universe that is still predominantly commodity.
-Trophy markets clearing at 5–7% cap rates exist alongside commodity markets that cannot find a bid at 10%.
+Deal-specific trophy executions can clear at materially different yields than commodity assets, but this page does not preserve a complete national cap-rate series; use cap-rate ranges only where a source note or deal file supports the exact claim.

 Do not assume debt availability.
-Office is nearly unlendable at conventional terms.
-Any acquisition thesis that depends on recourse bank financing or conventional agency debt at 65% LTV is not underwritten to 2026 market conditions.
+Office lending is selective and narrower than conventional pre-2022 underwriting.
+Any acquisition thesis that depends on ordinary bank financing at 65% LTV is not underwritten to 2026 market conditions unless the lender, asset quality, cash flow, and sponsor relationship are already evidenced.
 Build the capital structure around all-equity entry or creative mezzanine from the outset.

 Do not buy purely on distress without a demand thesis.
 Distressed pricing is necessary but not sufficient.
 The buyer must have a specific tenant demand thesis — re-leasing path, conversion thesis, or cash yield at acquired basis — or the asset will continue to decay regardless of entry price.